Accio/accio.github.io/_posts/2021-10-11-define-a-word-from-CLI.md

 tags: CLI dict TTS
 ---

-Here are my notes during a search for tools that help me read an English word and loop it up in dictionaries on the Linux command line.
+Here are my notes during a search for tools that help me read an English word and look it up in dictionaries on the Linux command line.
 I need them to learn a word at my fingertip.

 If you just care about the solution, please jump to [the end of the post](#my-solution).